 Amtrak offers train service into Newport News (with connecting bus service to Virginia Beach).
 Amtrak bus service is available between the train station and 19th Street and Pacific Avenue.
 Reservations are required.
 Call Amtrak at 800-USA-RAIL (800-872-7245) or visit at www.amtrak.com.

 Bus service is provided by Greyhound.
 For schedule and stop information please visit www.greyhound.com, or call toll free at (800) 231-2222.

 Water is never far away in Virginia Beach.
-The city contains 51.3 square miles of water, which takes form in the dozens of rivers, bays, lakes, marsh areas and fingers of water that flow into the Atlantic Ocean and Chesapeake Bay.
+The city contains 51.3 square miles of water, which takes form in the dozens of rivers, bays, lakes, marsh areas and fingers of water that flow into the Atlantic Ocean and the Chesapeake Bay.
 Linking the Chesapeake Bay and James River estuaries is the Hampton Roads harbor, one of the finest natural harbors and home port to the world's largest naval base.
 Here, the Intracoastal Waterway begins at mile marker 1.
 From Virginia Beach, recreational boaters can travel as far north as Boston and south to Brownsville, Texas.

-Navigators along the East Coast can reach Virginia Beach by plotting a course on the Intracoastal Waterway or Atlantic Ocean.
+Navigators along the East Coast can reach Virginia Beach by plotting a course on the Intracoastal Waterway or the Atlantic Ocean.
 For more information about local marinas and slip fees, call 1-800-VA BEACH.